daniellittledev/Blog/src/content/posts/practical-hypermedia-controls.md

 However, there are some problems with this model.

-- We can't tell if a user is should be able to activate the account.
+- We can't tell if the current user should be able to activate or deactivate the account.
-- We can't tell if we can activate it, we just have to assume it can be because we can't deactivate it.
+- We can't tell if the account can be activated, we have to assume it can be because we can't deactivate it.
 - We don't know how to update or deactivate an account, we'd need more external information like the URL.

 Wouldn't it be nice if all these things were a bit easier to figure out?
 I think so too!